sumanjs/suman/examples/example-es6.md

     this.describe('tests streams', function () {

-        this.beforeEach(t => {  //this runs before any test case inside this describe block t.data.srcDir = path.resolve(process.env.HOME + '/test_data');
+        this.beforeEach(t => {  //this runs before any test case inside the 'tests streams' describe block t.data.srcDir = path.resolve(process.env.HOME + '/test_data');
         });

-        //fail and pass are analagous to done('err') and done(null) respectively this.it('[test] 2', (t, fail, pass) => {
+        //fail and pass are analagous to done(err) and done(null) respectively this.it('[test] 2', (t, fail, pass) => {

             fs.createReadStream(t.data.srcDir)